eLearning, Canvas Training Corner, Collaboratory, Tech Hub, XR Lab and Multimedia Studios, Multimedia Services

 - Hours: Monday to Friday from 11:00am to 1:00pm

 The Collaboratory, located on the North side of the first floor, is a public use space designed for flexible student collaboration and teamwork.
 The Collaboratory is primarily a student space, but may be occasionally reserved by employees for designated activities.
+Reservations can be made by contacting the Heath Hayden, Interim Dean of the LMC and eLearning.

 - D126X – Emerging Technologies Area – Max Capacity 15